Smart-ID

 Smart-ID is an electronic authentication tool developed by SK ID Solutions, an Estonian company.
 Users can log in to various electronic services and sign documents with an electronic signature.

 Smart-ID meets the European Union's eIDAS Regulation and the European Central Bank's standards for a secure authentication solution.
 Smart-ID is a Qualified Signature Creator Device (QSCD) that can issue a Qualified Electronic Signature (QES).

 The Smart-ID app is compatible with both iOS and Android devices and does not require a SIM card.

 By 2021, the Smart-ID application was launched in the Huawei AppGallery.

-As of October 2022, Smart-ID has 3,198,773 active users across the Baltic States (Latvia, Lithuania, and Estonia).
+As of May 2023, Smart-ID has 3,298,969 active users across the Baltic States (Latvia, Lithuania, and Estonia).
 Every month, the Smart-ID processes 79 million transactions.
+In March 2023, Smart-ID users made an exceptional 85 million transactions.